f5devcentral/access-labs/class3/module4/lab02.rst

 #.
 Click **Apply Policy**

 #.
-From Postman, run **SSRF Attack-Dummy**.
+From Postman, run **Request 2: SSRF Attack-Google**.
 Access to Google is still allowed.

 #.
-From Post, run **SSRF Attack-unprotected-json**.
+From Post, run **Request 3: SSRF Attack-unprotected-json**.
 This site is now blocked as intended

    |image123|